 Over time, your cells start to ignore the persistent insulin signal and stop removing the excess glucose from your blood.
 Impaired insulin-stimulated glucose metabolism is linked to diabetes mellitus.

 This insulin resistance can lead to long-term health problems.

-There are several long-term health effects that result from metabolic inflexibility:
+There are several long-term health effects that result from metabolic inflexibility and insulin resistance:

-If you're not sure how to assess and adapt your metabolic flexibility, here is a guide on how to get started:
+If you want to learn more about your body’s metabolic flexibility, here is a guide on how to get started: